|Nutritional Guidelines (per serving)|

 Make the Cherry Blossom Margarita

-In a cocktail shaker filled with ice, pour the prickly pear tequila, sake, cherry syrup, sour mix, and lemon juice.
+In a cocktail shaker, pour the sake, prickly pear tequila, sake, sour mix, cherry syrup, and lemon juice.
+Fill with ice.

 Strain into the prepared glass.